hima-del/brad-js/doubt.md

 1. not getting output for planets exercise when window.onload function is used [page 249]
 2. Page 291 and 292
+same thing is used in both truthy and falsy. why?
 ```
 var element = document.getElementById("elementThatDoesExist");
 if (element) {     //This time we have an actual element object.That's not falsy either, so it's truthy